leftlogic/heroku-101/README.md

 This tells Heroku what version of Node and `npm` to use.

 Next we have to tell Heroku about our web process.
-Create a file called `Procfile`, and the following:
+Create a file called `Procfile`, and add the following:

 ```
 web: node server.js